 Alcohol increases HDL and has poorly defined antithrombotic, antioxidant, and anti-inflammatory properties.
-These effects appear to be the same for wine, beer, and hard liquor, and occur at moderate levels of consumption; about 30 mL of ethanol (1 oz, contained in about 2 average servings of typical alcoholic beverages—see Pathophysiology) 5 to 6 times/wk protects against coronary atherosclerosis.
+These effects appear to be the same for wine, beer, and hard liquor, and occur at moderate levels of consumption; about 30 mL of ethanol (1 oz, contained in about 2 average servings of typical alcoholic beverages) 5 to 6 times a week protects against coronary atherosclerosis.
 However, at higher doses, alcohol can cause significant health problems.
-Thus, the relationship between alcohol and total mortality rate is J-shaped; mortality rate is lowest for men who consume < 14 drinks/wk and women who consume < 9 drinks/wk.
+Thus, the relationship between alcohol and total mortality rate is J-shaped; mortality rate is lowest for men who consume < 14 drinks a week and women who consume < 9 drinks a week.
 People who consume greater amounts of alcohol should cut back.
 However, clinicians are hesitant to recommend that nondrinkers begin consuming alcohol based on any apparent protective effect.

-An exercise program that involves aerobic exercise has a clear role in preventing atherosclerosis and promoting weight loss (see Overview of Exercise).
+An exercise program Elevated triglycerides Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
+Causes... read more that involves aerobic exercise has a clear role in preventing atherosclerosis and promoting weight loss.
 Before starting a new exercise program, the elderly and people who have risk factors for atherosclerosis or who have had recent ischemic events should be evaluated by a physician.
 Evaluation includes history, physical examination, and assessment of risk factor control.

 Oral antiplatelet drugs are essential because most complications result from plaque fissure or rupture, leading to platelet activation and thrombosis.
 The following are used:

 Aspirin is most widely used but, despite its proven benefits, remains underused.
-It is indicated for secondary prevention and recommended for primary prevention of coronary atherosclerosis in patients at high risk (eg, patients with diabetes with or without atherosclerosis, patients with ≥ 20% risk of cardiac events within 10 yr).
-Optimal dose and duration are unknown, but 81 to 325 mg po once/day indefinitely is commonly used for primary and secondary prevention.
+It is indicated for secondary prevention and may be considered for primary prevention of coronary atherosclerosis in patients at very high risk (eg, patients with diabetes with or without atherosclerosis, patients with ≥ 20% risk of cardiac events within 10 years in whom bleeding risk is not prohibitive, and patients at intermediate risk who have a 10 to 20% risk of cardiac events within 10 years and have low risk of bleeding).
+Recent evidence suggests that the net-benefit of aspirin in primary prevention is questionable, especially in lower risk individuals, and that careful selection of patients is needed based on patient preferences and after considering the potential risks and benefits of aspirin for each individual (ie, potential harm in patients > 70 years or patients at higher risk for bleeding).
+Optimal dose and duration are unknown, but 81 to 325 mg orally once a day indefinitely is commonly used for primary and secondary prevention.
 However, 81 mg is preferred because this dose may minimize the risk of bleeding, particularly when aspirin is used in combination with other antithrombotic drugs.
 In about 10 to 20% of patients taking aspirin for secondary prevention, ischemic events recur.
-The reason may be aspirin resistance; assays to detect lack of thromboxane suppression (indicated by elevated urinary 11-dehydrothromboxane B 2 ) are being studied for clinical use.
+The reason may be aspirin resistance; assays to detect lack of thromboxane suppression (indicated by elevated urinary 11-dehydrothromboxane B2) are being studied for clinical use.

-Some evidence suggests that ibuprofen can interfere with aspirin’s antithrombotic effect, so other NSAIDs are recommended for patients taking aspirin for prevention.
-However, all NSAIDs, some more than others, including COX-2 selective inhibitors (eg, rofecoxib), appear to increase cardiovascular risks.
+Some evidence suggests that ibuprofen can interfere with aspirin’s antithrombotic effect, so other nonsteroidal anti-inflammatory drugs (NSAIDs) are recommended for patients taking aspirin for prevention.
+However, all NSAIDs, some more than others, including cyclooxygenase 2 (COX-2) selective inhibitors, appear to increase cardiovascular risks.

 Ticlopidine is no longer widely used because it causes severe neutropenia in 1% of users and has severe GI adverse effects.

-Thiazolidinediones may control expression of proinflammatory genes, although recent studies suggest that they may increase the risk of coronary events.
+Thiazolidinediones may control expression of proinflammatory genes, although studies suggest that they increase the risk of coronary events.

-Folate (folic acid) 0.8 mg po bid has been previously used to treat hyperhomocysteinemia but does not appear to reduce the risk of acute coronary events.
-Vitamins B 6 and B 12 also lower homocysteine levels, but current data do not justify their use alone or in combination with folate.
+Folate (folic acid) 0.8 mg orally twice a day has been previously used to treat hyperhomocysteinemia but does not appear to reduce the risk of acute coronary events.
+Vitamins B6 and B12 also lower homocysteine levels, but current data do not justify their use alone or in combination with folate.

 Macrolide and other antibiotics given to treat chronic occult C. pneumoniae infections (and thereby suppress inflammation and theoretically alter the course and manifestations of atherosclerosis) have not been shown useful.

-Risk factors include dyslipidemia, diabetes, cigarette smoking, family history, sedentary lifestyle, obesity, and hypertension.
+Risk factors for atherosclerosis include dyslipidemia, diabetes, cigarette smoking, family history, psychosocial factors, sedentary lifestyle, obesity, and hypertension.